SEAME-pt/SEA-ME_Team6_2025-26/docs/ui_design/README.md

 <a id="sec-design-goals"></a>
 ## 🎯 Design Goals

-Guiding principles that align the development of the instrumental cluster with the user needs, ensuring that it is not only functional but also appealing and intuitive.
 - **Usability:**
     - The design should be intuitive, allowing users to quickly understand how to interact with the cluster.
 This includes minimizing learning time and reducing errors during use.
 - **Aesthetics:**